Questions I Frequently Ask

-THE UNLIKELY ESCAPE OF URIAH HEEP and A DECLARATION OF THE RIGHTS OF MAGICIANS are out worldwide right now.
+THE UNLIKELY ESCAPE OF URIAH HEEP and The Shadow Histories duology (A DECLARATION OF THE RIGHTS OF MAGICIANS and A RADICAL ACT OF FREE MAGIC) are out worldwide right now.

 Is there a sequel to A DECLARATION OF THE RIGHTS OF MAGICIANS?

 Yes!
-A RADICAL ACT OF FREE MAGIC is coming 2021.
-(I’ve written it, I swear.)
+A RADICAL ACT OF FREE MAGIC, the second and final volume of The Shadow Histories, is out now.
 I would never leave everyone like that.

 Is there a sequel to THE UNLIKELY ESCAPE OF URIAH HEEP?